Quantum-Many-Body/QuantumLattices.jl/docs/src/unitcell description framework/InternalDegreesOfFreedom.md

 julia> 2 * 𝕔⁺(1, 1, -1//2) * 𝕊{1//2}(2, 'z')
 Operator(2, 𝕔⁺(1, 1, -1//2), 𝕊{1//2}(2, 'z'))
 ```
-It is noted that the number of the generators can be any natural number.
+Note that the number of generators can be any natural number.

-Although generators at different levels can be producted to make an [`Operator`](@ref), it is not recommended to do so because the logic will be muddled:
+Although generators at different levels can be multiplied to form an [`Operator`](@ref), it is not recommended to do so because the logic will become confusing:
 ```jldoctest OO
 julia> Operator(2, 𝕔⁺(1, 0), 𝕔(2, 1, 0, [0.0], [0.0])) # never do this !!!
 Operator(2, 𝕔⁺(1, 0), 𝕔(2, 1, 0, [0.0], [0.0]))